Comic D.J. Demers jokes a lot about hearing loss — but won't be 'the hearing aid guy'

 DEMERS: If they had any feelings that they didn't want to be friends with me because I had a disability, I could overcome that because I was funny.

 JENNIFER LEES: I've seen, you know, concerts with interpreters for music, and I've seen lots of, you know, spoken-word stuff.
-And - but comedy- definitely, there was a gap there for deaf and hard-of-hearing consumers who just want to be able to go out to Yuk Yuk's or one of the comedy chains and have some fun.
+And - but comedy - definitely, there was a gap there for deaf and hard-of-hearing consumers who just want to be able to go out and have some fun.

 BLAIR: Lees says deaf and hard of hearing audiences can relate to his material, like his jokes about not being able to lip-read during the pandemic.